Bedfordshire and Luton

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Nurses had a fundamental misunderstanding of when to call the critical care outreach team, compounded by a lack of audit, limited CCOT authority, incorrect NEWS scoring, and the Trust's failure to identify these issues.
+Concerns summary (AI summary) Nurses had a fundamental misunderstanding of when to call the critical care outreach team, compounded by a lack of audit, limited CCOT authority, incorrect NEWS scoring, and the Trust's failure to identify these issues.

 Graham Saffery